 If you start a new business or experience strong growth in your existing business, you may choose to make income tax instalment payments even if you don’t technically have an obligation.
 This can help out with cash flow management when you expect you may owe taxes when you file your tax return.
 Even though the government pay interest on them, advance payments can help you avoid surprise tax bills.

-You make instalment payments four times a year on March 15, June 15, September 15, and December 15.
-If you have to make mandatory payments based on your previous years, you will receive instalment reminders by mail or through the Canada Revenue Agency’s My Account portal.
-You can make payments online, by mail, or at most financial institutions.
-It is best to attach a copy of Form INNS3 to the payment, but it is not mandatory.
-A simple note with your Social Insurance Number and an indication that you want to make an instalment payment is enough.
+The CRA accepts instalment payments four times a year on the 15th of March, June, September, and December.
+If you need to make mandatory payments based on your previous years, you receive instalment reminders by mail or through the CRA’s My Account portal.
+The CRA lets you make payments online, by mail, or at most financial institutions.
+Though it isn’t mandatory, you can request Form INNS3 to receive a remittance voucher from the CRA.
+But in most cases, you can just send the CRA your payment with a simple note that includes your Social Insurance Number (SIN) and a request to pay a tax instalment.

 Saving a certain percentages of your business’s revenue year-round can help ensure you have plenty of funding to meet your income tax obligations.
 For instance, if you put 10 to 15% of your earnings in a separate savings account each month and don’t touch it for any payment but taxes, you can make a big dent in your tax bills.
 If you suspect you might sit in a higher tax bracket, it makes sense to boost the percentage you save to ensure you have enough to cover your bill.
 If you overshoot your goal, you might want to keep the extra funds in the account so you have a head start on next year’s taxes.